dotnet/designs/proposed/resource-limit.md

 - `ResourceDepletedMode`

-This enum is used to configure the behaviour of `AcquireAsync` to also allow for waiting for acquisition requests when `ResourceLimit` is reached.
-There are currently 3 identified behaviour, don't queue (`RejectIncomingRequest`), queue in FIFO order (`EnqueueIncomingRequest`), queue in LIFO order (`PushIncomingRequest`).
-When `RejectIncomingRequest` is configured, `AcquireAsync` will throw `ResourceLimitExceededException` if `ResourceLimit` is exceeded.
-When `EnqueueIncomingRequest` or `PushIncomingRequest` is configured, this value and `MaxQueueSize` is used together to define `AcquireAsync` queuing behaviour.
+This enum is used to configure the behaviour of `WaitAsync` to also allow for waiting for acquisition requests when `ResourceLimit` is reached.
+There are currently 2 identified behaviour, queue in FIFO order (`EnqueueIncomingRequest`), queue in LIFO order (`PushIncomingRequest`). `ResourceDepletedMode` value and `MaxQueueLimit` is used together to define `WaitAsync` queuing behaviour.

-- `MaxQueueSize`
+- `MaxQueueLimit`

-When queuing is enabled, the behaviour of `AcquireAsync` is controlled by this value and `ResourceDepletedMode`.
+When queuing is enabled, the behaviour of `WaitAsync` is controlled by this value and `ResourceDepletedMode`.
 There are 3 possible states the limiter can be in.
 Note "resource count" here represents the sum of 1. outstanding resources (i.e. resources that have been already acquired) + 2. currently queued count (i.e. sum of all requested counts currently queued) 3. requested resources (i.e. value passed in via `requestedCount`).

-1. resource count <= `ResourceLimit`: `AcquireAsync` succeeds and will return a `ResourceLease` representing the acquired resources immediately
+1. resource count <= `ResourceLimit`: `WaitAsync` succeeds and will return a `ResourceLease` representing the acquired resources immediately
-2. `ResourceLimit` < resource count <= `ResourceLimit`+ `MaxQueueSize`: `AcquireAsync` will enqueue or push the pending request until more resources become available.
+2. `ResourceLimit` < resource count <= `ResourceLimit`+ `MaxQueueLimit`: `WaitAsync` will enqueue or push the pending request until more resources become available.
-3. resource count > `ResourceLimit`+ `MaxQueueSize`: `AcquireAsync` will throw an `ResourceLimitExceededException` immediately if `EnqueueIncomingRequest` is configured.
-If `PushIncomingRequest` is configured, the oldest registration in the stack is canceled with the `ResourceLimitExceededException` exception.
+3. resource count > `ResourceLimit`+ `MaxQueueLimit`: `WaitAsync` will return `ResouceLease.FailedAcquisition` immediately if `EnqueueIncomingRequest` is configured.
+If `PushIncomingRequest` is configured, the oldest registration in the stack is removed and finished with `ResouceLease.FailedAcquisition`.

 Side note: